aidanshands/Pcinnamomi-Genomics/README.md

 ```

 ## Assessing Quality & Heterozygosity via K-mer Analysis Toolkit (KAT)
 The quality and heterozygosity of the assemblies were assessed with KAT v2.3.4 (https://github.com/TGAC/KAT) (Mapleson et al. 2017).
+The same code was applied for Pc2109 described in Shands et et al. (2023).

 **KAT Comp**
 ``` bash